-Hippocrates once said that “The path to health is to have an aromatic bath and a scented massage everyday”.
+Hippocrates once said that “The path to health is to have an aromatic bath and a scented massage every day”.
 While it may seem impossible for people of the 21st century to enjoy such luxuries in our busy and bustling lives, Hippocrates was definitely onto something.
-In today’s society, our day to day lives are a blur of moving though one list after another, struggling to meet stressful deadlines, and caffeine overconsumption in our attempts to smooth frayed nerves.
+In today’s society, our day to day lives are a blur of moving through one list after another, struggling to meet stressful deadlines, and caffeine overconsumption in our attempts to smooth frayed nerves.

 Centuries ago Hippocrates recognized the potential of essential oils and their multitude of benefits and uses.
 Under his influence, many people both high and low began using aromatic plants to stave off the spread of illness and disease, to freshen personal hygiene, and as Hippocrates often prescribed, for comfort and relaxation.